kintone-samples/SAMPLE-Table-row-count-plug-in/README.md

 2. Make changes to files under /src
 3. Repackage the plug-in by:
  i.
 Zipping the manifest.json file, css directory, html directory, image directory and js directory into one zip file.
  ii.
-Drag and dropping the file into the [kintone plug-in packer](https://kintone.github.io/plugin-packer/).
+Packaging the file using [kintone plug-in packer](https://plugin-packer.kintone.dev/).

 ## Pull Request Policy
 As this repo exists for educational purposes, we will most likely turn down pull requests that contain updates with new features.